-Once the target completes any indicated data transfer for the final ORB, it shall mark the queue as provisionally shutdown and store completion status at the initiator's status FIFO.
+Once the target completes any indicated data transfer for the final ORB, it shall mark the queue as provisionally shutdown and store completion status at the initiator's status_FIFO.
 The target may not yet release the resources associated with the queue.
-If the initiator signals any other ORBs whose queue field identifies the provisionally shutdown queue, the target shall reject this with a completion status of TBD.
+If the initiator signals any other ORBs whose queue field identifies the provisionally shutdown queue, the target shall reject this with a status of six one (invalid queue).